UT Tyler at a Glance

 The University of Texas at Tyler is a centerpiece for learning, culture and natural beauty in East Texas, located midway between Dallas and Shreveport, Louisiana.
 Founded in 1971, UT Tyler is one of the fastest-growing universities in the renowned University of Texas System.

-UT Tyler is home to five academic colleges:
+UT Tyler is home to six academic colleges:

 - Arts and Sciences